 In Gorkha district, our focus location for rebuilding houses is Arughat Rural Municipality (Before the local elections of 2017, it was divided into Arupokhari, Aruchanaute, Aruarbang and Thumi Village Development Committees).
 To reach these places, we at first transfer our volunteers in jeeps from Kathmandu to Arughat Bazaar, which takes about 7/8 hours.
 And from Arughat, the volunteers have to walk to reach the destination villages.
 This walking can be from 1 hour to 8 hours depending upon the village location.

-Sambhav Nepal is on the process of establishing 108 houses out of which we have completed 6 of them in first phase and are about to start building 9 houses in second phase very soon.
+Under this project, the goal of Sambhav Nepal is to construct 108 houses.
+Out of which we made 6 houses in the first phase and 36 houses in the second phase.
+In total, we have made 42 houses, and we have 66 houses remaining to be built.
 Our focus while building all these houses is on those people who are not able to add a single amount of money to the grant given by the government due to poverty.
-The government gives the grant of USD 3000 to the earthquake victims to rebuild their houses and toilets which is not sufficient.
-We will therefore be helping them rebuild the houses according to the code of conduct of the Government which is how they will also be able to get the government grant.
-Since the houses and toilets will be constructed by Sambhav Nepal, the villagers must compulsorily use the government grant to implant biogas, purchase domestic animals or construct an animal shed according to their necessity.
+The government gave the grant of USD 3000 to the earthquake victims to rebuild their houses and toilets which is not sufficient.
+The villagers at Aarughat Rural Municipality who did not start the construction work due to the fear of being unable to complete the construction of the house are being prioritized.
+We are hence helping such families rebuild the houses by providing them with the additional amount of money to the government grant.
+The families are building the houses according to the code of conduct of the Government which is how they will also be able to get the government grant.
 Each house will comprise of 3 rooms; 1 kitchen, 1 store room, 1 bedroom of dormitory style and a toilet a little farther away from the house.

 Rebuild Home Gorkha Project started in September 2015.
 Since then we have been rebuilding houses for the earthquake victims at Arughat Rural Municipality of Gorkha district.
 We will be working until our needs and targets are fully met.
 We hope that volunteers willing to volunteer and donors from various countries help us in fulfillment of our goals.

 We have divided the project according to different phases as the work cannot be done in bulk altogether due to lack of enough funds.
-We have successfully completed Phase I and are on the process of beginning of Phase II.
+We have successfully completed Phase I and Phase II and are on the process of beginning of Phase III.

-The Phase II of Rebuild Home Gorkha Project will start very soon.
-The fund is in place from our generous Swiss donor who has willingly accepted to help us build 9 houses at different villages of Arughat Rural Municipality, Gorkha district.
-According to the plan for Phase II, all 9 houses will have biogas implantation for cooking purpose so that fuelling for cooking food will be easier and eco-friendly in nature.
-The bio-gas implantation will be from the grant given by the government.
-All the houses will have an individual toilets within a reasonable distance.
-The documentation and government paperwork is being carried out.
-The work will be started as soon as the paperwork is completed.
+In the Phase II of Rebuild Home Gorkha Project, we constructed 36 houses at different villages of Arughat Rural Municipality, Gorkha.
+All 36 houses have biogas implantation for cooking purpose so that fuelling for cooking food can be easier and eco-friendly in nature.
+All the houses have an individual toilet within a reasonable distance.

 In Phase I, we have completed 6 houses in Arughat Rural Municipality (previously called Arupokhari and Aruchanaute Village Development Committees) of Gorkha district.